NextronSystems/thor-microsoft-defender-guide/usage/retrieve-and-configure-thor-seed.rst

 | You can find more information on Github:
 | https://github.com/NextronSystems/nextron-helper-scripts/tree/master/thor-seed

-The version that you’ve retrieved from our customer portal already contains a token that is connected with you voucher trial or contract.
+The version that you've retrieved from our customer portal already contains a token that is connected with you voucher trial or contract.
 It is also configured to use our cloud systems to retrieve THOR packages. (users of the ASGARD platform can also use an on-premise